 As of today, June 7, only 77 people have kicked in some funding.
 The site has more than 1.5 million visitors each month and only 77 have ponied up.
 They’ve raised $3,623 of their $20,000 goal.
 And the fundraiser only has 13 days left.

 Show them some love

 This feels oddly personal to me.
 I use IMFDB all the time.
 As a firearms writer, I frequently use IMFDB to contextualize the cultural impact of a gun.
 When and where a gun appears in various forms of media can be a valuable tool for understanding how the rest of the world, those who aren’t immersed in the minutia of guns, sees a gun.
 Just last week, I referenced IMFDB in a review of the Taylor’s 1873 Cattleman.

-And I use IMFDB in my other professional identity.
-I’m a college professor, most of the time.
-I teach writing classes that use Star Wars as an organizing theme.
-I’ve teach literature classes on Billy the Kid, and film classes on The Big Lebowski (the greatest movie ever).
+I’ve taught literature classes on Billy the Kid, and film classes on The Big Lebowski (the greatest movie ever).
 I introduce all of my students to IMFDB and we use the site to begin many of our technical discussions.

 But if you follow this trail backwards on IMFDB, you will come up empty.
 And that’s precisely why IMFDB needs our help.
 There’s work to be done.

 They have two weeks left on their fund raiser, and long way to go.
 Like them on Facebook.
 Show IMFDB some love.
 Spread the word.
 Tweet about it.
 Help them out.
 Find the gaps in the database and help fill them in.
 IMFDB makes our little corner of the world a much more interesting and authoritative place.